nath54/search_words/README.md

 # search_words
-A little webpage where everyone can search all the english words that contains a given letter pattern
+A little webpage where everyone can search all the english words that contains a series of letters given.